How to Bypass CAPTCHA With Selenium in Java?

 In the first case, you can avoid the challenge altogether by emulating natural browsing behavior.
 In the second scenario, the CAPTCHA needs to be solved by a human being.

-While you can configure Selenium Java for both scenarios, solving CAPTCHAs can be challenging to scale.
+While you can configure Selenium while web scraping in Java for both scenarios, solving CAPTCHAs can be challenging to scale.
 That's why we'll focus on the more effective approach, which is preventing CAPTCHAs from appearing in the first place.

 Frustrated that your web scrapers are blocked once and again?